Sri Lanka hopes to reach initial agreement with IMF for help - KESQ

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s central bank chief says he is hopeful the crisis-ridden island nation can reach a preliminary agreement that could lead to a bailout package with the International Monetary Fund when officials from the financial institution visit Sri Lanka later this month.
-The Indian Ocean country is facing its worst economic crisis and has been negotiating with the IMF while government leaders in Colombo have said Sri Lanka is effectively bankrupt.
-Nandalal Weerasinghe, the governor of Sri Lanka’s central bank, said Thursday he hoped that IMF officials and Sri Lanka’s government could “finalize and reach a staff-level agreement” on the policy package during their meetings.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s central bank chief hopes the government can reach a preliminary agreement that could lead to a bailout package with the International Monetary Fund when its officials visit later this month.
+Sri Lanka’s economic crisis set off huge protests that led to the ouster of President Gotabaya Rajapaksa last month.
+The government has said the crisis has made the negotiations with the IMF difficult.
+The banking official said he hoped IMF officials and Sri Lanka’s government could “finalize and reach a staff-level agreement” on the policy package during their meetings.
+Separately Thursday, police fired tear gas and used water canons to disperse students marching to demand the nation’s new president resign.
+Some were arrested.